Shadou1/shortcuts-for-sites/README.md

 ## Useful tips

 - Pressing <kbd>Alt</kbd>+<kbd>k</kbd> will display shortcuts for the current website.
+- You can rebind shortcuts on extension's options page (preferences page).
 - Press <kbd>Tab</kbd> once to force browser to draw focus outline.
 - On some websites, pressing <kbd>?</kbd> will display already available shortcuts.